Amrit126/SkyCast/README.md

 ## Usage
 1. Type a city name in the search bar.
-2. Press enter or click the search button.
+2. Click the search button.
 3. View the current weather and 5-day forecast.

 ## Author